ThinkbotsAreFree/Birdy/README.md

 ## Global categories

-Global categories are like user-defined funcions.
+Global categories are like user-defined functions.
 They're defined with a currency sign `¤` followed by a pattern, followed by a behavior template.

 Here is an example of a complete definition of a category.